aubble/goTunneLS/README.md

 Finally enable it to start at boot with

-	sudo systemctl enable goTunneLS
+	sudo systemctl enable TunneLS

 ####Mac
-I've included the goTunneLS.plist launch daemon file for launchd in osx.
+I've included the TunneLS.plist launch daemon file for launchd in osx.
 First copy it into /Library/LaunchDaemons.
-Next change the first string tag of the ProgramArguments array to the absolute path of the goTunneLS executable on your system.
+Next change the first string tag of the ProgramArguments array to the absolute path of the TunneLS executable on your system.

 Now if you need to specify the location of the config file, please do so on the third tag.
 Otherwise delete the second and third tags.

 Finally load it with

-	sudo launchctl load -w /Library/LaunchDaemons/goTunneLS.plist
+	sudo launchctl load -w /Library/LaunchDaemons/TunneLS.plist

 ##Configuring Certificates and Keys